-- Due to short-term maturities, nature and demand feature, Management believes that the carrying amounts of cash, trade and other receivables and security deposits approximates their fair value. - Loans payable presented under 'due to related parties' bear market interest rates; hence, Management believes that their carrying amounts approximate their fair values. - The carrying amounts of trade and other payables (except payable to government agencies) approximate their fair values due to either the demand feature or relatively short-term duration of these payables. - The carrying amount of lease liability approximates its fair value since lease liability bears market interest rate.
+- Due to short-term maturities, nature and demand feature, Management believes that the carrying amounts of cash, trade and other receivables, and advances to employees approximates their fair value. - Management believes that the carrying amount security deposit approximates its fair value because the discount using current market interest rate is relatively immaterial. - Borrowings presented under 'due to related parties' bear market interest rates; hence, Management believes that their carrying amounts approximate their fair values. - The carrying amounts of trade and other payables (except payable to government agencies) approximate their fair values due to either the demand feature or relatively short-term duration of these payables. - The carrying amount of lease liability approximates its fair value since lease liability bears market interest rate.